kruize/autotune/tests/README.md

 # **Autotune tests**

-Autotune tests repository contains tests to validate individual autotune modules.
+Kruize Autotune tests repository contains tests to validate individual autotune modules.
 Going forward we will be adding end-to-end tests and some non-functional tests to test other aspects like stability, scaling and resilience of Autotune.

 ## Autotune Modules